adambaskerville/adambaskerville.github.io/_posts/2020-08-19-LangtonsAnt2ElectricBoogaloo.md

 elif ant on blue square:
     turn left, change square to white, move forward one step
 ```
-In the previous post we used `0` to represent white and `1` to represent black so we will add more colours by just incrementing this index; red becomes `2` and blue becomes `3`.
+In the previous post we used `0` to represent white and `1` to represent black in our integer array so we will add more colours by just incrementing this index; red becomes `2` and blue becomes `3`.
 We can store these colours in a list for easy access later on:

 ```python
 square_colours = ['white',